mirage/mirage-skeleton/README.md

 Prerequisites
 =============

-- Install latest OPAM from <http://github.com/OCamlPro/opam> and the `cmdliner` branch via `git clone -b cmdliner git://github.com/OCamlPro/opam
+- Install latest OPAM from <http://github.com/OCamlPro/opam>

 - Run `opam init` to set up your repository.
 If you want to develop packages, then fork <git://github.com/OCamlPro/opam-repository> and run `opam init <path>`